dpastling/plethora/README.md

 You will also need to download the human genome hg38 and build a bowtie index for it.
 Instructions for doing this can be found on the bowtie website.

+## Quick Start

+- Run a test file
+- OR: download one of the 1000 Genomes files and process it

 ## Geting Started